CONSTITUTION AND RULES

 The Committee is empowered to discipline any member whom it considers has (1) failed to observe the rules of the Club or other bodies to which it affiliates or (2) acted in a manner detrimental to the Club, the sport or the controlling bodies; by: (a) a written warning, or (b) temporary suspension from membership of the club or (c) expulsion from the Club.
 A hearing shall be called by the Committee to which the said member shall be invited.

-Any membership application that is refused or any member who is expelled will have a right of appeal to the Club AGM.
+Any membership application that is refused or any member who is expelled will have a right of appeal to a disciplinary panel comprised of three club members appointed at the club AGM and will have the right to bring a representative.

 13 Club Levy.